ifmylove2011/comfyui-missed-tool/README.md

 ## Contributing

-If you want to contribute to comfyui-missing-tool, please fork the repository and create a pull request with your changes.
+If you want to contribute to comfyui-missed-tool, please fork the repository and create a pull request with your changes.

 ## License

-comfyui-missing-tool is licensed under the MIT License.
+comfyui-missed-tool is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact